ecmwf-training/c3s-training/intro.md

 <br>

-# Copernicus Climate Change Service (C3S) Data Tutorials
+# Copernicus Climate Change Service (C3S) data tutorials

 **_Discover how to access and handle data of the past, present and future climate!_**